On this page

 Visit the destination ahead of time to complete a thorough RAMS.
 Take into account environmental factors like weather and terrain.

-Based on the RAMS, determine the adult to child ratio needed for all children’s safety, including those not enrolled at the service.
-At minimum, follow the ratios in Schedule 2 of the Regulations, but consider additional adults due to the risks of leaving the licensed premises.
+Based on the RAMS, determine the adult-to-child ratio needed for all children’s safety, including those not enrolled at the service.
+At minimum, you must meet the ratios in Schedule 2 of the Regulations but consider additional adults due to the risks of leaving the licensed premises.

 When setting ratios, consider: